MythicAlchemist/CS321-Assignment1/README.md

 ## Acknowledgments

-Special Thanks to Jeremy Sheaffer for his help and instruction throughout this class.
+Special Thanks to Professor Jeremy Sheaffer for his help and instruction throughout this class.